CompEpigen/figeno/README.md

 ## Test data
 Example input files to test figeno are provided in [test_data](https://github.com/CompEpigen/figeno/tree/main/test_data).

-## Bugs and improvements
+## Feedback
 If you encounter a bug or would like to have a new feature added, please do not hesitate to [raise an issue](https://github.com/CompEpigen/figeno/issues/new) or to [contact me directly](https://www.dkfz.de/en/CanEpi/staff/kontakt/Sollier_Etienne.php).
+You can also provide feedback by completing this [anonymous form](https://forms.gle/xb9Ygk6zsJCJUQYm9), which would help me improve figeno!

 ## Citation
 If you use figeno in your research, we would appreciate it if you would cite the manuscript describing figeno:

-Etienne Sollier, Jessica Heilmanm, Clarissa Gerhauser, Michael Scherer, Christoph Plass, Pavlo Lutsik.
+Etienne Sollier, Jessica Heilmann, Clarissa Gerhauser, Michael Scherer, Christoph Plass, Pavlo Lutsik.
 Figeno: multi-region genomic figures with long-read support. [doi:10.1101/2024.04.22.590500](https://doi.org/10.1101/2024.04.22.590500).